Passport photo to USA

 Goddess that lives in the forest and gives her

 blessing in silence and people from all over the globe

 come to a small village in Germany to kneel before Her

 and look into Her eyes.

 From the first day I looked in Her eyes my whole

-previous life was to be washed away in the flood that
+previous life was to be washed away in the flood of tears that

 came streaming down my face.
 I had never seen anything

 like it.
 I had never known anything like it existed.

 But I was certain I had waited my whole life to be in